-From Four Diamonds child to dancer
+From Four Diamonds child to dancer, and beyond

 RPTM student comes full circle with THON